-This Bill amends the Overseas Investment Act 2005 (the Act).
-The Bill's purpose is to ensure that risks posed by foreign investment can be managed effectively, while cutting unnecessary red tape to better support productive overseas investment.
-These changes are consistent with the Act's purpose "that it is a privilege for overseas persons to own or control sensitive New Zealand assets."
+The Bill's purpose, in conjunction with the Overseas Investment Amendment Bill (No 3), is to ensure that risks posed by foreign investment can be managed effectively, while better supporting productive overseas investment by reducing the regulatory burden of the screening process.
+These changes are consistent with the Act's purpose that it is a privilege for overseas persons to own or control sensitive New Zealand assets.
+The Bill is an omnibus Bill, introduced under Standing Order 263(a), which amends a number of Acts to achieve the Bill's single broad purpose.

-- The Bill strengthens how the Act manages risk, by: introducing a "national interest test", which allows the Minister responsible for the Act to deny consent to any investment ordinarily screened under the Act that is considered to be contrary to New Zealand's national interest.
-This power has been modelled the Australian regime, and gives the Minister a broad discretion to consider what is in the national interest in each case; - introducing a "call in power", which will allow the government to review certain investments not ordinarily screened and to impose conditions on, prohibit, or dispose of those investments that pose a significant risk to national security or public order; - defining the strategically important businesses that the national interest test or call-in power will apply to.
+The Bill strengthens how the Act manages risk by-

+- introducing a "national interest test", which allows the Minister responsible for the Act to deny consent to any investment ordinarily screened under the Act that is considered to be contrary to New Zealand's national interest.
+This power has been modelled on the Australian regime, and gives the Minister a broad discretion to consider what is in the national interest in each case.
+The test will always apply to certain investments that warrant greater scrutiny, such as those in strategically important businesses or with significant foreign government involvement: - introducing a temporary emergency notification regime, which broadly allows the Government to review transactions not ordinarily screened if they would result in a more than 25 per cent interest in a business or its assets, or increases an existing interest to, or beyond, 50, 75 or 100 per cent.
+The emergency notification regime empowers the Minister responsible for the Act to impose conditions on, prohibit, or dispose of investments considered contrary to the national interest.
+The power must be reviewed every 90 days, and will be removed once the COVID-19 pandemic and its associated economic effects no longer continue to have a significant impact in New Zealand: - introducing a "call-in power", which will replace the emergency notification regime when it is removed and allow the Government to review certain investments in strategically important businesses not ordinarily screened and to impose conditions on, prohibit, or dispose of those investments that pose a significant risk to national security or public order: - defining the strategically important businesses that the national interest test or call-in power will apply to.
 In general terms, strategically important businesses are businesses that develop, produce, or maintain military or dual-use technology, are critical direct suppliers to intelligence or security agencies, provide telecommunications infrastructure or services, generate or distribute electricity, are involved in designated ports and airports, are systemically important financial institutions or financial market infrastructures, or are media businesses that have an impact on New Zealand's media plurality.
-Further, investments in certain large irrigation schemes will be considered under the national interest test, and investments in businesses that hold or generate certain types of sensitive data (for example, health or financial data) may be reviewed under the call in power; - requiring the Minister responsible for the Act to be the decision-making minister on these matters given the significance of these investments to New Zealand's interests; - embedding a higher threshold for acquiring farm land, reflecting its significant economic and cultural importance, as well as ensuring that farm land is advertised in a way that best ensures New Zealanders have a chance to acquire it (once regulations are made); - enabling decision-makers to consider the impacts of investments involving water bottling or bulk water extraction for human consumption on water quality and sustainability; - providing better recognition for Māori cultural values, including by taking into account plans to protect or enhance wāhi tūpuna, wāhi tapu areas, and Māori reservations; - requiring investors to disclose information relating to their proposed investment structure and tax treatment to Inland Revenue, to support the integrity of New Zealand's tax system (once regulations are made); - strengthening the Regulator's enforcement tools, to ensure that the government can appropriately manage a range of breaches of the Act or actions by overseas persons that pose risks to national security and/or public order (for example, by placing an entity into statutory management); and - facilitating greater information sharing between agencies on national security and public order risks, and ensuring that such information is appropriately managed during court proceedings.
+Further, investments in certain large irrigation schemes will be considered under the national interest test, and investments in businesses that hold or generate certain types of sensitive data (for example, health or financial data) may be reviewed under the call-in power:

+- requiring the Minister responsible for the Act to be the decision-making Minister on these matters, given the significance of these investments to New Zealand's interests: - strengthening the regulator's enforcement tools, to ensure that the Government can appropriately manage a range of breaches of the Act or actions by overseas persons that pose risks to national security and/or public order or are contrary to the national interest (for example, by placing an entity into statutory management): and - facilitating greater information sharing between agencies, and ensuring that national security information is appropriately managed during court proceedings.